MShahbazh/Log-Analyzer/ANSWERS.md

 ## 3) ONE REAL EDGE CASE
 Although I tried to implement all the edge cases which were mentioned.
 One of the edge cases which i implemented is to parse without depending on the position.
 Rather, it will parse based on patterns and formats which allowed me to code the solution easily.
 Moreover, I implemented parsing for mutiple ways of timestamps such as epoch, separate date and time, different formats.
 Without it, solving the problem would have been a lot harder.

+## 4) AI USAGE
+I only used ChatGPT as a quick reference guide to understand project requirments and look up libraries I hadn't used before like datetime.
+The only other times I used AI were for tough debugging sessions where I got completely stuck on error.
+One specific thing i changed was how ChatGPT recommended solutions which was based on overengineered nested approach.
+I ignored that whole strategy and rewrote it using much simple format.

+## 5) HONEST GAP